epostIt/spaceX_tweet_detector/README.md

 ## Running Tests

 To run the tests, you can use `unittest`.
-Note: These tests were generated with the help of AI and might not be fully robust.
-Please review and modify them as necessary.
+Note: The tests included in this project were written by an AI assistant.
+While efforts have been made to ensure their accuracy, they might not cover all edge cases or scenarios.
+It's recommended to review and enhance the tests for robustness as needed.

 ```bash
 python -m unittest discover -s test